Road Safety Commission's Community Grants Portal

 Good morning, I am from a primary school which has had a critical incident with a student.
 We are wanting to put in a large scooter path in our school to help tach the student road wise skills in a positive and supportive way.
 Is this something that your grant could cover ?

-Trish asked 6 months ago
+Trish asked almost 2 years ago

 Good morning, I hope the student is ok?